CHRONIC SUPERFICIAL KERATITIS (PANNUS)

 by Roger Ross, DVM

 This disease is fairly dramatic; the surface of the eye has what looks like flesh growing over the clear part of the eye (cornea).
 You can see little blood vessels growing across the surface of the eye.
-If not treated, black pigmentation can set in.
+If not treated, the surface of the eye will end up being covered in pigmented scar tissue

 The exact cause of this problem is not known but we think it involves an auto-immune reaction where the body's immune system attacks it's own tissue...in this case the cornea of the eye.